swaptacular/swpt_accounts/protocol.rst

    ``prepared_at`` moment, the secured amount will begin to diminish at the stated ``demurrage_rate``.
 This MUST always be a non-negative number. [#demurrage]_

+deadline : date-time
+   The prepared transfer can be committed successfully only before this moment.
+If the client ties to commit the prepared transfer after this moment, the commit SHOULD NOT be successful.

 ts : date-time
    The moment at which this message was sent (the message's